|

 Jon Shumway video and music

-"Our lives often seem to be governed, or at least influenced, by oppositional
+"Our lives often seem to be governed, or at least influenced, by

-spiritually, socially, politically, economically, etc. Pendulum
+psychologically, spiritually, socially, politically, economically,

-is an exploration of cyclical, back-and-forth movements."
+etc. Pendulum is an exploration of cyclical, back-and-forth

 "After Brakhage" 2:36